 Students who already understand the material can use these questions to review.
 Students who are having trouble understanding how to work all or just some of the problems are provided with hints that will take you stepwise through the sproblem.
 Additionally, you can use these pages for vocabulary review.
+As you go through the problems, if you are unsure of the meaning one or more of the terms highlighted in blue, just click on it and you will be taken to a definition page.
 Genetic Linkage.
 1.

 When analyzing a segregation ratio of phenotypes in one populaton, what result suggests that two genes are linked on the same chromosome?
 2. Two genes can be coupling or repulsion phase on a parental chromosome.
-What is the difference between the two?
-3. Are these two genes linked?
-4. 5.
-6. Virtual Courseware for Inquiry-based Science Education.
+Virtual Courseware for Inquiry-based Science Education.
 VCISE is a collection of interactive, online simulations designed to enhance traditional middle and high school science curricula by providing supplements to experimental laboratory or field work.

 The inquiry-based activities emphasize the scientific method.
 Students make observations, propose hypotheses, design experiments, collect and analyze data generated by the simulation, and synthesize and communicate results through an electronic notebook and an online report.
 The activities include an online assessment quiz with randomized interactive questions.